How to Balance Your Checkbook

 Unfortunately, the basic money management task of balancing our checkbooks is not taught in most schools and usually not taught by our parents.
 If you're just starting out on your own, or you have your first bank account, or you just never got in the habit of balancing your checkbook regularly, here are some easy to follow instructions for how to do it.

-- Figure out your current balance in checking, which your bank may list as your available balance.
+Figure out your current balance in checking, which your bank may list as your available or ending balance.
 You should be able to find this amount by checking using your online or mobile banking app.
 Log this amount at the top of your checkbook register in the space indicated.

-- Starting with the first transaction you enter, subtract the amount from your available balance.
-(Or in the case of a deposit, add it to the balance.)
+Starting with the first transaction you enter, subtract the amount from your available balance—in the case of a deposit, add it to the balance.
 Then record the new amount on the next line of your register.
 Continue doing so until all transactions are recorded.

 If your checkbook doesn't add up properly, you may need to backtrack farther.
 Start with your most recent statement and use that as a guide for reconciling transactions.
 Commit to balancing your checkbook on a weekly basis, which may be easier than trying to do it once a month or less often.
 Recording transactions daily, then balancing at the end of the week, can help keep the system as simple and error-free as possible.